 SSI “low satisfaction” items:

-On three items, Nicholls respondents reported significantly lower scores (at the .05 level) than national respondents.
-Click here to see a graph showing the percent of Nicholls and national students that were “satisfied” or “very satisfied” on those items.
+On six items, Nicholls respondents reported significantly lower scores (at the .001 level) than other University of Louisiana respondents.
+Click here to see a graph showing the percent of Nicholls and UL students that were “satisfied” or “very satisfied” on those items.

 SSI “high satisfaction” items:

-On nine items, Nicholls respondents reported significantly higher scores (at the .001 level) than national respondents.
-Click here to see a graph showing mean scores on these items for Nicholls, and national respondents.
+On five items, Nicholls respondents reported significantly higher scores (at the .05 level) than the national average.
+Click here to see a graph showing mean scores on these items for Nicholls, UL, and national respondents.